K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Retrieve detailed information of organization조직 상세 정보를 조회합니다.
+  Retrieve detailed information of organization.
   ```